gauravkatara53/attendance_calculator/README.md

 ## Usage

-1. Visit the [Classify Attendance App Live Demo](https://classifyjsr.netlify.app) link in your web browser.
+1. Visit the [ Attendance App Live Demo](https://attendjsr.netlify.app) link in your web browser.
 2. Enter the total classes and attended classes in the respective input fields.
 3. Optionally, adjust the desired attendance percentage if needed.
 4. Click the "Calculate" button to view the attendance status and recommendations.